johntiger1/multimodal_fairness/progress.md

 while Dataloader: is a list of batches.
 Hence why the len calls will return different things!
 With a dataset, we will need a list of all the labels, which is OK, and then create the sampler based off that, then we pass this sampler in to the dataloader.
 And the batches are still generated appropriately, and ensures we have same sized batches each time!

+Epilogue:
+as it turns out, the best approach was the simplest and most direct.

+Also, if we actually used train/valid/test split right from the getgo, this would save a lot of headaches.
+Indeed, ensuring that certain configs are satisfied can save a lot of things!
 # may 23 #3
 Now that we have predictions working, there are two main points.
 1. refactoring code so that one reader/classifier supports everything (might be best, but it might be better to simply do things 3 times.
 Note that changes will need to be propagated, repeatedly, unfortunately).
 Or think, about the inheritance we can structure, and how we can simply override some behaviour.
 In particular, the phenotype will necessarily need to have a different structure than all the rest.
 We will always make sure to do individual sigmoids, as opposed to softmax over all the outputs, since we can have multiple labels.